Emmanuelle REUNGOAT

 (with Magali Della Sudda)“The Yellow Vest Movement in France: A Mixed-Method Approach,” French Politics, Special Double Issue, Vol. 20, (3–4), December 2022.

-(with C. Bouillaud),“Opposed in Diversity: The Uses of Anti-European Sentiment in France,” Politique Européenne, 2014, Vol. 1, No. 43.
+(with C. Bouillaud),“Opposed in Diversity: The Uses of Opposition to Europe in France,” *Politique Européenne*, 2014, Vol. 1, No. 43.

-(with J. Pozzi), “A History of the ‘Anti-Europeans’: Twenty Years of Sovereignist and Anti-European Movements in France (1992–2012),” *Les Cahiers d’Histoire Immédiate*, Spring–Summer 2015.
+(with J. Pozzi), “A History of the ‘Anti-Europeans’: Twenty Years of Sovereignist and Alter-European Movements in France (1992–2012),” *Les Cahiers d’Histoire Immédiate*, Spring–Summer 2015.

 Articles in peer-reviewed journals